node-fetch/node-fetch/README.md

 - Stay consistent with `window.fetch` API.
 - Make conscious trade-off when following [whatwg fetch spec](https://fetch.spec.whatwg.org/) and [stream spec](https://streams.spec.whatwg.org/) implementation details, document known difference.
 - Use native promise, but allow substituting it with [insert your favorite promise library].
+- Use native stream for body, on both request and response.
+- Decode content encoding (gzip/deflate) properly, and convert string output (such as `res.text()` and `res.json()`) to utf-8 automatically.
+- Useful extensions such as timeout, redirect limit, response size limit.

 # Difference from client-side fetch